David Štěpánek

-David Štěpánek (born 30 May 1997) is a professional Czech football centre back currently playing for FK Jablonec in the Czech First League.
+David Štěpánek (born 30 May 1997) is a Czech professional footballer who plays as a centre back for FK Jablonec in the Czech First League.

 Career

 He made his career league debut for Jihlava on 23 May 2015 in a Czech First League 4-0 home win against Slovan Liberec.

 On 10 January 2019, Štěpánek joined FK Jablonec on a contract until June 2020.